regisd/regisd.github.io/_posts/2007-12-11-gmail-chat-aim-undeserved-hype-not-interoperability.md

 Well what the GMail developers have made is not interoperability.
 They have simply released a web based multi-protocol chat.
 This really does not deserve hype, since Trillian, gaim or kopete have done that for years.
 One can even argue it is [bad news](http://serendipity.ruwenzori.net/index.php/2007/12/05/aim-for-gmail-users-is-bad-news).

 With interoperability, you could be able to send an instant message from Google Talk to a friend on AIM, without opening a AIM account yourself, and without even being aware this friend is on AIM.
-To achieve this, [AIM should be XMMP compliant, but it&rsquo;s not happening today](http://gregoire.menuel.free.fr/blog/?p=10).
+To achieve this, [AIM should be XMMP compliant, but it’s not happening today](http://gregoire.menuel.free.fr/blog/?p=10).